junyingzhang2018/Statistics-and-Data-Analysis/chp 9 Inferences for Proportions and Count Data.md

-== Chp 9 Inferences for Proportions and Count Data
+==Chp 9 Inferences for Proportions and Count Data

 * 1. One sample proportion test for population parameter p from Binomial(n,p) Inferences on p are based on the central limit theorem that for large n, the sample proportion p^ is approximately normal with mean p and standard deviation